deepset-ai/haystack-integrations/integrations/apify.md

 ### ApifyDatasetFromActorCall on its own

-Use Apify's [Website Content Crawler](https://apify.com/apify/website-content-crawler) Actor to crawl a website, scrape text content, and convert it into Haystack Documents.
+Use Apify's [Website Content Crawler](https://apify.com/apify/website-content-crawler) to crawl a website, scrape text content, and convert it to Haystack Documents.

 In the example below, the text content is extracted from https://haystack.deepset.ai/.
 You can control the number of crawled pages using `maxCrawlPages` parameter.
-For the detailed overview of the parameters, please refer to the [Website Content Crawler](https://apify.com/apify/website-content-crawler/input-schema).
+For a detailed overview of the parameters, please refer to [Website Content Crawler](https://apify.com/apify/website-content-crawler/input-schema).

 The script should produce the following output (truncated to a single Document):
 ```text